Skip to content

 Set up CI/CD from Git

-This guide will cover two steps:
+This guide will cover three steps:

 1. Create an API Token with the permissions to update a deployment.